 This post contains affiliate links.
 Please see our Disclaimer Policy.

 Exfoliate your face with baking soda up to 3 times a week (mixed with just enough water to make a paste), followed by a baby wash to rinse it off (I do this in the morning to prep my skin for makeup).
-Use baby wash once again at the end of the day to thoroughly clean off your makeup.
-You can also exfoliate with a wash cloth on alternating days if you have dry, flaky skin like me.
+At the end of the day, use baby wash once again to thoroughly clean off your makeup.
+Then, exfoliate with a washcloth on alternating days if you have dry, flaky skin like me.

 In our never-ending pursuit of beauty, we tend to overwhelm our skin with chemicals, parabens, synthetic dyes, fragrance, formaldehyde, and many other unnatural ingredients.
 The truth is, simplifying your beauty routine can actually bring out the best in your skin.

-I have a friend that’s been an esthetician for over a decade now, and I noticed on a trip with her many years ago that she used baby shampoo to wash her face every day.
-I thought it was odd, especially considering that she had access to all of the latest beauty products a girl could possibly dream of.
-I, of course, visited the baby isle for the first time in years to pick up a bottle as soon as I got home, and it has literally changed my skin.
+I have a friend that's been an esthetician for over a decade now, and I noticed on a trip with her many years ago that she used baby shampoo to wash her face every day.
+At the time, I thought it was odd, especially considering that she had access to all of the latest beauty products a girl could possibly dream of.
+Of course, I visited the baby isle for the first time in years to pick up a bottle as soon as I got home, and it has literally changed my skin.

 Anytime you can go as close to natural as possible, you will find the results are well worth the time and effort.
 This includes anything and everything that you put on your body (soap, lotion, cream, shampoo, deodorant, makeup remover, etc.).
 Unfortunately, most of us don't start running towards the natural, less-harsh products until we start having side effects.
 Kind of like faithfully applying sunscreen every day AFTER you start noticing sun damage.

 In fact, even acne-prone skin responds better to natural products.
-Believe it or not, your body instinctively produces an abundance of oil if it’s robbed of its natural oils (from harsh cleansers), causing a havoc of pimples and black heads.
+Believe it or not, your body instinctively produces an abundance of oil whenever it is robbed of its natural oils (from harsh cleansers), causing havoc of pimples and blackheads.

 - I also use Peppermint Castile Soap in my bath a few times a week to soothe my dry, itchy skin (especially in the winter months).
-It’s liquid and can be used for many other purposes, too.
-In fact, it’s so gentle, it can be used to wash produce.
+It's liquid and can be used for many other purposes, too.
+In fact, it's so gentle, you can use it to wash produce.

 If you like this post, you might also like these: